|

 Tautologies and

 contradictions are not images of reality.
-They do not represent any possible

-For the former admit all possible situations, and latter
+possible situations, and latter none.

-stand in any representational relation to reality.
+representational relation to reality

-tautology leaves open to reality the whole
+A tautology leaves open to

-the Ineffable Whole of logical
+reality the whole of logical space.

-space: a contradiction fills the whole of logical space leaving no point in
+A contradiction fills the whole of

-logical space for reality.
+logical space leaving no point in logical space for reality.

-unable to determine reality in any way.
+and contradictions are thus unable to determine reality in any

 |